Residential Net Metering - Time of Use Retail Sales

 The Cooperative reserves the right to terminate service under

-this schedule at any time upon written notice to the member in the
+this schedule at any time upon written notice to the Customer in

-event that the member violates any of the terms or conditions of
+the event that the Customer violates any of the terms or conditions

-the schedule, or if the Customer operates the generation system and
+of the schedule, or if the Customer operates the generation system

-equipment in a manner which is detrimental to the Cooperative or
+and equipment in a manner which is detrimental to the Cooperative

 The following general conditions shall apply to the service